Strolling Around the White House

 2 Pennsylvania Avenue

 Say hello to the president, who resides in that big white house beyond the black iron fencing.
-Security precautions put in place in 1995 keep this 2-block section of Pennsylvania Avenue closed to traffic.
+Security precautions keep this 2-block section of Pennsylvania Avenue closed to traffic.
 But that’s a good thing.
 You may have to dodge bicyclists, roller skaters, joggers, and random Frisbees, but not cars.
 Ninety Princeton American elm trees line the 84-foot-wide promenade, which offers plenty of great photo ops as you stroll past the White House.
 There are benches here, too, in case you’d like to sit and people-watch.
 L’Enfant’s original idea for Pennsylvania Avenue was that it would connect the legislative branch (Congress) at one end of the avenue with the executive branch (the president’s house) at the other end.

 Turn your back on the White House and walk across the plaza to enter: